halamatni12/Meal-explorer-dashboard-assessment/README.md

 🔸 4) Responsive Sidebar

-Full sidebar on desktop
+.Full sidebar on desktop

-Icon-only sidebar on mobile for better UX
+.Icon-only sidebar on mobile for better UX

 📖 How to Use the App